Mr-Un1k0d3r/ThunderShell/README.md

-read        path/url        Read a file on the remote host upload      remote path     Upload a file on the remote system ps          path/url, path  List processes inject      powershell cmd  Inject command into a target process (max length 4096) alias       pid, command    Create an alias to avoid typing the same thing over and over delay       key, value      Update the callback delay help        milliseconds    show this help menu
+read        path/url        Read a file on the remote host upload      remote path     Upload a file on the remote system ps          path/url, path  List processes inject      pid, command    Inject command into a target process (max length 4096) alias       key, value      Create an alias to avoid typing the same thing over and over delay       milliseconds    Update the callback delay help                        show this help menu

 List of built in aliases
 ------------------------